dreryos/primerGUI/README.md

 # primerGUI

 The plan is to create simple GUI app in python for designing primers.
-It aims to automatize selecting "missing nuklids" for specific ATTs.
+It aims to automatize selecting "missing nuclides" for specific ATTs.

 ## Used packages